openaps/docs/docs/Resources/troubleshooting.md

         <head><title>Document Moved</title></head>
 ```

   This error usually comes up when you have pulled a file down from Nightscount that was an invalid file.
 Typcially you might see this when trying to pull down treatments.
-Make sure that you have your HOST and API_KEY set correctly at the top of your cron, in your ~/.profile and finally
+Make sure that you have your HOST and API_KEY set correctly at the top of your cron, in your ~/.profile